wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 You can filter the discovered API structure:

-* Type in the search string for endpoint search.
+* For the endpoint search, in the search string, type what your endpoint path may contain.
+Regular expressions are not allowed.
 * Use **Application**, **Domain** and **Method** filters.
 * Use the **PII** filter to filter endpoints by the sensitive data types being passed in the parameters.
 * In the **Domains** panel, click application or domain.

 ## Viewing endpoint parameters